All Posts

 Social and Academic struggles with Auditory Processing Disorder: Monique Peters shares her son's inspiring journey with Forbrain!

 Forbrain is a great tool that can help with Auditory Processing Disorder (APD).
+Try our free Auditory Processing Disorder Test to learn more about APD symptoms.

 My son struggled so much at school that he left at the end of Year 10, without completing those final two years.
 His “liberation” soon became a dirty job washing dishes and the rest of his waking hours spent on a couch watching TV.
 Motivating him to learn how to drive was torture for me, already drained from years of worry, extra work and many hours of internet research while I couldn’t sleep, looking for answers.
 After so many years of being strong and hopeful, that was the time I felt the most defeated.
 I began to prepare myself for a future with our boy living at home for the rest of his life, his dreams and aspirations unfulfilled and in a squalid, run-down, tacky old caravan out the back.